 h.
-For operations over 5 acres, an estimate of total reclamation cost to be used in establishing a bond amount.
-The cost estimate should include the approximate cost of grading, revegetation, equipment mobilization, labor, and other pertinent direct and indirect costs. ()
+For operations over five (5) acres, an estimate of total reclamation cost to be used in establishing a financial assurance amount.
+The cost estimate will include, but is not limited to, the approximate cost of grading, revegetation, equipment mobilization, labor, and other pertinent direct and indirect costs of a third-party to complete reclamation.